MenkeTechnologies/zpwr/README.md

 There are 74 vim plugins installed.
 One of which is vim-autosave.  `:u 0` in vim command(colon) mode will reset all changes in buffer which will then be autosaved.

 ## Bypassing expansion on space
-^Space (Control-Space) will bypass all expansion of globbing, aliases and words in zsh.
+C-Space (Control-Space) will bypass all expansion of globbing, aliases and words in zsh.
 Expansion can be disabled entirely by removing zsh-expand from plugins array in ~/.zshrc

 169:`plugins=(zsh-expand zsh-surround zsh-nginx zsh-more-completions`